House for an Art Lover

 The House for an Art Lover is an arts and cultural centre in Glasgow, Scotland.
-The building was constructed between 1989 and 1996 based on a 1901 Art Nouveau house design by Charles Rennie Mackintosh and his wife, Margaret MacDonald.
-The house is situated in Glasgow's Bellahouston Park and sits east of the site of the Festival Tower of the Empire Exhibition, Scotland of 1938.
+The building was constructed between 1989 and 1996 based on an original 1901 Art Nouveau house design by Charles Rennie Mackintosh and his wife, Margaret MacDonald.
+The house is situated in Glasgow's Bellahouston Park, adjacent to Dumbreck, and sits east of the site of the Festival Tower of the Empire Exhibition, Scotland of 1938.

-The idea to actually build the house from the Mackintoshs' designs came from Graham Roxburgh, a civil engineer in Glasgow who had done refurbishment work on the Mackintosh interiors in Craigie Hall.
-The house is a prominent example of the Modern Style.
+The idea to actually build the house, eight decades later, from the Mackintosh designs of 1901 came from Graham Roxburgh (1936-2023), a consulting structural engineer in Glasgow.
+Looking for offices for his firm of Roxburgh & Partners, he had bought and rescued Craigie Hall, nearby at Rowan Road, Dumbreck and refurbished its Mackintosh interiors.
+Planning for the new House began in 1987.

+House for an Art Lover is a prominent example of Art Nouveau precursor of the Modern Style.
 It serves as a venue for art exhibitions and other events, as well as being itself a visitor attraction.